Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 Test case for spread alias with path and header parameter.

-Should not generate any model named AliasRequestParameter.
+Should not generate any model named `AliasRequestParameter`.
 Should generate an operation like below.
-Note the parameter name may be normalized and it may vary by language.
+Note the parameter name may be normalized and vary by language.

 ```
 spreadAliasAsRequestParameter(id: string, x_ms_test_header: string, name: string)